 Institute for Precarious Consciousness (2014).
 Six Theses on Anxiety & the Prevention of Militancy.
 Critical Legal Thinking, 17 Apr 2014.

 Monthly free and open-access reading group for artists, researchers and anyone interested in the intersections between art practice and critical theory.
-Everyone can propose a text and chair the reading group.
+Everyone can propose a text and facilitate the reading group.
 Participants are requested to book a place and download the shared document.
 Please scroll down for more information and an archive of previous events.

 Free & open access

 The reading group is free and open to everyone who wants to join as long as they commit to the reading.
 Please register and arrive early, doors will close when we reach maximum capacity.
 Don’t forget to download the shared document and bring a hard-copy to the book club.
 Please consider donating to help cover our expenses and keep us going.
 Alternatively, you can donate via this link.

 Texts are selected by group consensus on the basis that they reflect on the relationship between practice and theory.
 This includes a broad variety of texts, from philosophy to politics and aesthetics to science fiction – there is no limitation.